22 interesting facts about the Marshall Islands

 10. In 1986, the Marshall Islands finally gained complete independence after adopting its constitution in 1979.
 The country joined the United Nations in 1991.

-11. The USA still controls the security and defence of the Marshall Islands and provides millions of dollars in aid annually.
+11. The USA still controls the security and defense of the Marshall Islands and provides millions of dollars in aid annually.
 The USA also rents the Kwajalein atoll as a base and missile test range.

 12. As such, the Marshall Islands is one of just 22 countries not to have a military.
 As a former US-administered territory, the Marshall Islands did not found an army after gaining independence.
-Instead, the USA is responsible for its defence.
+Instead, the USA is responsible for its defense.

 13. The atolls of Bikini and Enewetak in the Marshall Islands were used for extensive nuclear weapons testing between 1946 and 1958.
-In total, the US detonated 67 nuclear bombs on, in and above the Marshall Islands, as well as 12 biological weapons tests.
+In total, the US detonated 67 nuclear bombs on, in, and above the Marshall Islands, as well as 12 biological weapons tests.

-13. In 1954, the largest nuclear-weapons test up to that point was undertaken in the Marshall Islands.
+13. In 1954, the largest nuclear weapons test up to that point was undertaken in the Marshall Islands.
 The hydrogen bomb test, known as “Castle Bravo”, was also the first hydrogen bomb to be dropped from a plane.

 14. To clean up the contamination caused by the tests, a giant concrete dome, known as “the Tomb,” was constructed to bury over 87,782m3 (3,100,000ft3) – or 35 Olympic-sized swimming pools – of radioactive soil and debris.